WICG/scroll-to-text-fragment/README.md

 Our solution to this is to introduce the concept of a _fragment directive_.
 The fragment directive is a specially-delimited part of the URL fragment that is meant for UA instructions only.
-It's stripped out from the URL during doucment loading so that it's completely invisible to the page.
+It's stripped out from the URL during document loading so that it's completely invisible to the page.

 This allows specifying UA instructions like a text fragment in a way that's guaranteed not to interfere with page script and ensures maximal compatibility